-6.828 students: why are we using C? why not a type-safe language?
+6.828/6.S081 students: why are we using C? why not a type-safe language?

-To shed some light, we focus on:
+To shed some light, we wrote a new kernel with

-- · A new kernel or monitor

-- A language with automatic memory management (i.e., with a garbage collector)

-- · A traditional, monolithic UNIX kernel
+- A language with automatic memory management (i.e., with a garbage collector) - A traditional, monolithic Unix organization